Sri Lankans yearn for answers on relatives who disappeared in civil war | Law-Order

 Sri Lankans yearn for answers on relatives who disappeared in civil war

 I just can't bear the pain of this separation."
-Daniel, whose younger brother also disappeared in 1999, while an older one was killed in a shelling attack that decade, wrote to the authorities about her mother’s case, which they acknowledged in 2011.
+Daniel, one of whose younger brothers also disappeared in 1999, while another was killed in a shelling attack that decade, wrote to the authorities about her mother’s case, which they acknowledged in 2011.
 Mahesh Katundala, chairman of the Office on Missing Persons, defended the institution against criticism that it was not doing enough.

 Arumuga Lakshmi, tormented by questions about the fate of her two children, missing for years, marched through a town in northern Sri Lanka with a group of women, many holding up photographs, black flags and burning torches.
 During a brutal 26-year civil war between the Sri Lankan government and a militant group, the Liberation Tigers of Tamil Eelam (LTTE), Lakshmi's daughter Ranjinithervy went missing in 2004, followed three years later by her son Sivakumar.